juhasev/sample-ninja-help/subpanel-settings-social-media-authentication.md

 2) Panelists do not need to confirm their email address as the social media provider has already confirmed it.
 3) Panelists do not need to create a password.
 4) Panelists can log in to the Member App with a single click.
+5) With most providers, you will get a link to their profile and profile picture.

 The authentication providers are configured in **Panel Settings -> Integrations**.
 Under the help section in **Panel Settings**, you can read more about how to obtain the required credentials from each provider.
 Please click on the **help icon** for each provider to learn more.